department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/july-2020-user-research/vaosr-june-research-plan.md

    10. What, if any, messaging options do veterans expect to have available to them while scheduling an appointment online?
 Who do veterans expect to be able to message with in this scenario?
 4. Hypothesis: What is your hypothesis for this research?
    - *DEPO has repeatedly heard from Veteran participants that it is difficult to complete forms online due to certain conditions, which contributes to frustration when trying to complete tasks such as online scheduling*
-   - Users have information overload when reading information on [Schedule and View VA Apppointments](https://www.va.gov/health-care/schedule-view-va-appointments/) landing page
+   - Users have information overload when reading information on [Schedule and View VA Apppointments](https://www.va.gov/health-care/schedule-view-va-appointments/) and the scheduling tool landing page
    - Users have information overload when viewing their VA appointments list page
    - Users have information overload on VA schedule an appointment page
    - Users have information overload/confusion as they are going through the flow to schedule an appointment